 The Association guarantees certain loans extended by various lending institutions to member congregations.
-The outstanding guarantees were \$579 and \$929 on loans totaling \$1,158 and \$1,867 for June 30, 2017 and 2016, respectively.
+The outstanding guarantees were \$579 on loans totaling \$1,158 for June 30, 2018 and 2017.
 The loan guarantees were extended to the member congregations through the Association's loan guarantee program.
 The Association's policy is to guarantee 50% of the outstanding loan principal up to a maximum guarantee of \$450.
 The Association determined the value of these guarantees was not significant given its experience.